oracle-livelabs/developer/dev-rel-agent-memory/connect-to-env/connect-to-env.md

     ![JupyterLab cell example](./images/block.png " ")

-## Task 3: Hybrid Vector Search lab section. **(Optional)**

-In the lab, there is a section that is hidden by default.
-If there is extra time, you are welcome to unhide it and complete this section about Hybrid AI search (vector search) where you see how Oracle's Hybrid Vector Search combines traditional lexical search with vector search.

-In this task, you can weight each search type differently depending on the application needs and see the output depending on the settings.

 ## Conclusion

 In this lab you logged into the **IDE Development Environment** for Jupyter Labs.
-You launched the **`data_fundamentals_lab.ipynb`** notebook and worked through the notebook to learn about the fundamental data building blocks for AI application development.
+You launched the **`notebook_student_*.ipynb`** notebook and worked through the notebook to learn about using Agent Memory with your AI application development.

 Make sure you take the quiz by clicking on **Take the quiz!** link on the left nav bar.